Trade Stock Indices

 Consolidation Patterns

-Symmetric triangles are chart patterns with converging trendlines which form a consolidation phase.
-The technical buy point from a symmetrical triangle is the upwards break, while a down side break is a trading sell signal.
-Ideally, a market breaks-out from a symmetrical triangle prior to getting to apex of the triangle.
+Symmetric triangles are chart patterns characterized by converging trendlines that indicate a consolidation phase.
+The buy signal from a symmetrical triangle occurs upon an upward breakout, while a downward breakout serves as a sell signal.
+Ideally, a market will break out from a symmetrical triangle before reaching the apex of the triangle.

 Consolidation Chart Pattern

-However, this setup can't go on forever & just like in a tug of war one side eventually will win, looking at the chart below see how the consolidation pattern eventually had a break-out and moved in one direction.
-Now how do we as traders ensure we are on side that's winning?
+But this can't last forever, and like in a tug of war, one side will eventually win: look at the chart below and see how the pattern eventually broke and moved in one direction.
+How do traders make sure they are on the winning side?

 Break-out Downwards Sell Signal after a Consolidation Setup Pattern